Tube Guitar and Bass Amp Repair

 Lead Time, Warranty, and Additional Details

-Most amplifier repairs now occur on premises.
+Most basic amplifier service occurs on premises.
 However, depending on the nature of the service required and our current back log, we may elect to have your amp repaired off-site by one of the expert guitar amp repair service technicians that we have partnered with.
 Either way, we will handle and insure the transaction from start to finish.

 We stand behind our service with a 60 day warranty on all amp repairs.